Osteoporosis Treatment in Cedar Rapids, IA

 Osteoporosis is a condition that reduces bone strength and puts individuals at greater risk of breaking or fracturing a bone.
 This condition most frequently affects women, as one in four women over the age of 65 will be diagnosed.

 Symptoms of osteoporosis are virtually non-existent, which is why many individuals may not be aware or affected by it until they have already suffered a broken bone.
 For this reason, routine osteoporosis screenings are incredibly important, especially for those with high-risk factors.
-Call (319) 363-2682 to schedule an appointment today!
+Call (319) 363-2682 to schedule an appointment at our Ob Gyn office in Cedar Rapids today!

 Osteoporosis Risk Factors

 The following are influential factors that can increase a person’s likelihood to develop osteoporosis: